DamianStanger/lineCounter/readme.md

     node main.js -d:..\project .java .js .cs

 This would allow you to run the stats in any folder on the filesystem either with a relative path or an absolute path

+## Example 3
+    node main.js -dynamicTypes:true

+Find stats for all the fileTypes in the current directory

 ## Tests
 The tests were written to be run with mocha, simply ensure mocha is installed globally and type 'mocha --recursive' whilst in the root dir